-To understand this beautiful set of islands we must re-trace our steps back hundreds of millions of years ago and to a time that volcanoes in the area were active.
+To understand this beautiful set of islands we must retrace our steps back hundreds of millions of years ago and to a time when volcanoes in the area were active.
 Mountain ranges were formed and some thousands of years later the Whitsunday Islands were born.

 Here is a map of the island, just in case you’re interested!

 How To Get To The Island

 You can fly directly to the island or fly to Airlie Beach and catch the ferry across.
 You could also drive up from Brisbane and along the coast.